-I think one of the reasons why people have a hard time accepting or even considering the Buddhist thesis on no-self (that the self does not exist) is that they don’t care enough about themselves in the first place in order to find out that it doesn’t finally exist upon Buddhist analysis.
+I think one of the reasons why people have a hard time accepting or even considering the Buddhist thesis of no-self (that the self cannot be found under analysis) is that they don’t care enough about themselves in the first place in order to find this unfindability.

 In fact it can be said that those who are already touching themselves have an innate sense of the truth of selflessness that the Buddha taught, so are already predisposed to be receptive to the thesis that not only is it possible and good to touch oneself, but that one can touch oneself in such a way that one virtually loses sense of where the self starts and where it ends, but without actually eliminating the reciprocal co-arising of the toucher and the touched, of putting out and taking in.
 They’ve already been doing it on their own anyway.